FallingCeilingS/AniLamp/README.md

 - The buttons, "Random Pose" and "Jump", will be disabled for about 2 seconds after the previous action of the lamp has completed.
 - Please wait for the lamp to complete the jump (back in the table and restore the initial pose), then press the "Random Pose" or "Jump" button again, or the lamp will change the direction incorrectly in the next time.
 - The lamp can avoid intersecting other three objects on the table when jumping.
+- There are three buttons that enable users to switch on/off two global lights and the light bulb.
 - The program contains classes for `Keyboard` input and `Mouse` input, each of which can set attributes in the `Camera` class based on user input.
 Holding down the left button and moving the mouse will move the direction that the camera is looking in.
 The <kbd>A</kbd> and <kbd>Z</kbd> keys can be used to move in and out of the scene in the direction the camera is looking in.
 The arrow keys can be used to move up, down, left and right.

+---

 ### **Limitations**
 - Shadow and ray-trace are not implemented in the project.
 - Spotlight does not track correctly with some random poses — the direction `Vec3` value was used a magic number for convenience rather than calculating from the subtraction between the position of lamp head and the light bulb.

+---

 ### **License and Copyright**
-- Some classes are implemented by Dr. @stevemaddock .
+- Some classes are implemented by [Dr. Steve Maddock](https://github.com/stevemaddock).
 - This project has MIT licence.
 - The copyright of texture images states in the `*.txt` file in the textures folder.